weridolin/wsgi-weboscket/README.md

 # wsgi-weboscket
-a middleware wrapper flask/django, support websocket and http
+a middleware wrapper flask/django, support websocket and http,only simple demo.